MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/smbshare/Close-SmbOpenFile.md

 [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"): N
 ```

-This example closes a file identified as 4415226383589 that is open by one of the clients of the SMB server.
+This command closes a file identified as 4415226383589 that is open by one of the clients of the SMB server.

-### EXAMPLE 2
+### Example 2: Close open files for a session
 ```
 PS C:\>Close-SmbOpenFile -SessionId 4415226380393
 Confirm
 Are you sure you want to perform this action?
 Performing operation 'Close-File' on Target '4415226383589'.
 [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"): N

 Confirm
 Are you sure you want to perform this action?
 Performing operation 'Close-File' on Target '4415226383529'.
 [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"): N

 Confirm
 Are you sure you want to perform this action?
 Performing operation 'Close-File' on Target '4415226383517'.
 [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"): N

 Confirm
 Are you sure you want to perform this action?
 Performing operation 'Close-File' on Target '4415226383521'.
 [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"): N

 Confirm
 Are you sure you want to perform this action?
 Performing operation 'Close-File' on Target '4415226383569'.
 [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"): N
 ```

-This example closes one or more files that are open by one of the client identified with the session identifier (ID) 4415226380393 of the SMB server.
+This command closes one or more files that are open by one of the client identified with the session ID 4415226380393 of the SMB server.

-### EXAMPLE 3
+### Example 3: Close open files that match a file name extension
 ```
 PS C:\>Get-SmbOpenFile | Where-Object -Property ShareRelativePath -Match ".DOCX" | Close-SmbOpenFile -Force
 ```

-This example closes, without user confirmation, one or more files that are open by one of the clients of the SMB server and that match the file extension ".DOCX".
+This command closes, without user confirmation, one or more files that are open by one of the clients of the SMB server and that match the file name extension .DOCX.

 ## PARAMETERS